-We at SeedLegals wouldn’t be doing our jobs if we didn’t warn you of the major drawbacks of using the price per share (PPS) of your last round to create your EMI Valuation:
+We at SeedLegals wouldn’t be doing our jobs if we didn’t warn you of the major drawbacks of using the price per share (PPS) of your last round as an exercise price for your EMI Valuation:

-First off, it contradicts the definition of “sweat equity”, as your employees are paying the same price to exercise their options as your investors have paid for their shares.
-As employees are getting their options as part remuneration, in lieu of salary, they would typically get their shares for as little as possible, not paying the same premium that investors pay to get their return without contributing any labour.
+First off, it contradicts the definition of “sweat equity”, as your employees will be paying the same price to exercise their options as your investors have paid for their shares.
+As employees are getting their options as part of their incentivisation with a vesting period attached to them, they would typically pay as little as possible for their shares at the exercise point and not the same premium that investors pay to get their return without contributing any labour.
 For this reason, it’s not the best way to incentivise your employees.

 Getting Started